 Most Famous Logos With a Face

 The face is a mirror of a person’s inner state.
 Looking at it, we feel either a pleasant disposition or a strong dislike.
-Therefore, in the era of consumerism, hundreds of thousands of companies compete with him for the attention of customers.
+Therefore, in the era of consumerism, hundreds of thousands of companies compete with him for customers’ attention.
 Logos play an important role in this as they convey a lot.
 Some brands prefer realistic designs, others prefer abstract ones, but both choose a visual way to attract customers.
 And imagination has no limits!
 Someone uses restrained individuality; someone competes in the richness of graphics and colors.

-We propose to study this issue using the example of logos with faces to better understand the mechanism of marketing.
+We propose to study this issue using the example of logos with faces to better understand the marketing mechanism.
 After all, identity is a decisive factor in the worldwide recognition of firms, organizations, and enterprises.
 The presented emblems have different colors and different styles, but they are united by one thing – a face.
 The brands are arranged in order of visual simplification.

 Boston Children’s Hospital